 How to create the perfect French Resume / CV

 Before I created my resume for the French job market, I did what most people do.
 I researched the hell out of the subject and went down the information black hole.

-I read countless articles written by French experts, recruiters and hiring managers, visited dozens of French employment forums, analyzed way too many resume’s created by French people and even asked my friends living in France how they created their CV.
+I read countless articles written by French experts, recruiters and hiring managers.
+I visited dozens of French employment forums, analyzed way too many resumes created by French people and bugged my friends living in France how they created their CV.

-The good news is, even though there are differing opinions from the so-called experts of what constitutes a great CV, I learned that there are standard rules, guidelines and best practices you can use that will satisfy the expectations of most employers and industries in France.
+The good news is, even though there are differing opinions from the so-called experts of what constitutes a great CV, there are standard rules, guidelines, and best practices you can use that will satisfy the expectations of most employers and industries in France.
 You just need to know when and how to use them to your advantage.

-Table of Contents: Some of the topics which will be covered in this article
+Table of Contents: Some of the topics covered in this article

 - How many pages should your CV be?